henrywhite2727/DANDAS/README.md

                  iii) 'No_plot' : If no plot is desired, this is the input for you!

     reduce_runtime:  This input can reduce the run-time (in the case of a custom halo profile) by omitting calculations based on data from PONE, GRAND, and TAMBO                        experiments.
                      i) True: If the user wants to omit lifetime and annihilation cross section calculations based on on data from PONE, TAMBO, and                GRAND to significantly reduce run time

                      ii) False: If user wants to see limits calculated from PONE, TAMBO, and GRAND data.
-Results in a significant (30 minute) increase in                                            run time if a custom DM halo profile is input.
+Results in a significant (>30 minute) increase in           run time if a custom DM halo profile is input.

     data:  This option allows the user to save the strongest annihilation cross section and decay limits as an array.
 Inputs are
-                 i) True : This will output the bounds on annihilation cross section and lifetime as a 2D array over the mass range specified in the m_x **kwarg.
+                 i) True : This will output the bounds on annihilation cross section and lifetime as an array over the mass range specified in the m_x input.
 This array will be saved within the variable used to call DANDAS.
 Note that these bounds are only based on published neutrino data, NOT                             projected sensitivies to neutrinos (shown on plots as dotted lines) ii) False: DANDAS will not output any data

     Optional inputs (**kwargs)

     i)     m_x: The mass value or range (in GeV) that Annihilation Cross Section (cm^3/s) and Lifetime (s) are calculated over.
-             This input can be given as a value or an array
+This input can be given as a float or an array of floats

-    ii)    rho_0: The scale DM density used to calibrate the DM density function (GeV/cm^3).
-Note that this value is only input if 'NFW Custom Quick' or 'Einasto Custom Quick' is desired by the user
+    ii)    rho_0: The known DM density used to calibrate the DM density function (GeV/cm^3).
+Note that this value is only input if 'NFW Custom' or 'Einasto Custom' is desired by the user

     iii)   r0: The distance (in cm) to the point where the scale DM density of the milky way is true.
-Note that this value is only input if 'NFW Custom Quick' or 'Einasto Custom Quick' is desired by the user.
+Note that this value is only input if 'NFW Custom' or 'Einasto Custom' is desired by the user.

-    iv)    rho_func: If a 'Custom Density function' is desired for the DM halo profile, it will be passed in with rho_func.
+    iv)    rho_function: If a 'Custom Density function' is desired for the DM halo profile, it will be passed in with rho_function.
 This function must fit the following specifications to work within DANDAS:
                            a) It's only input can be distance from the Milky Way's galactic centre.
 This input must be given in cm.
-All other parameters must be defined within the function as numbers.
+All other parameters must be defined within the function.
                            b) It must output the DM density in GeV/cm^3.
                            c) rho_func cannot be a lambda function.